timothy-cloudopsguy/gocd-yaml-config-plugin/README.md

 Forked from the original to add YAML Templating support.

+There are 2 MAIN changes to know about.

+1. Addition of YAML templating support.
+2. Modified pipeline NAMES to be Environment Unique instead of the default Global Unique.

+Change 1: Addition of YAML templating support.

 When you install this plugin, there are new settings that allow you to use an external git repo as a template library.
 These YAML templates must only contain `stages`.
 Those `stages` are read in and converted to pipelines with a new template parameter `template_from_repo:` in the originating pipeline.
 You can still use `template:` to use existing templates you have created or uploaded into GoCD as well.

 When you add a template git repo in the Plugin Settings, it will checkout the branch you define in a temp folder and refresh/git pull that any time the `configuration repo` files are updated.
 This ensures you are up-to-date always.